-An example: Imagine a load test ramping up from 1 to 5000 concurrent users that contains a user scenario that loads “http://some.dom.ain/index.html”.
+An example: A load test ramping up from 1 to 5000 concurrent users that contains a user scenario that loads “http://some.dom.ain/index.html”.
 At the start, when the load level is low, the web server being tested performs as it should and returns HTTP 200 codes plus the HTML file that was requested, but when the load level passes 4000 concurrent users, the server starts to run out of some resource (e.g. database connections) and begins returning “500 server error” instead of the expected content.
 Towards the end of the test the 500-codes (errors) occur more and more frequently.
 This means that we might end up with a test result where the “index.html” resource got e.g. 23,567 responses with the status code “200” and 12,856 responses where the status code was “500” and no content was returned.
 Most of the 200-codes occured early in the test while the 500-codes occured in the later stages, when the load level was higher.

 If you want to see how fast the server is delivering content at various points during the test you can choose to plot the average transaction response time for the 200-codes.
 If you want to see the error rate throughout the test you can plot the “count” (number of times a response code was seen) metric for the 500-codes (perhaps combine it with the “count” value for the 200-codes in the same chart and you can see both the successful and the failed transactions next to eachother).